skortmann/RWTHPlots/README.md

 # Colormap with RWTH colors for Matplotlib
-Adding cmap with RWTH Aachen University colous to matplotlib
+Adding formatting with RWTH Aachen University colous to matplotlib

 <!-- GETTING STARTED -->
 ## Getting Started